abibas/webcamCaptureNewDesign/INSTALL.md

 "C:\Program Files (x86)\Microsoft Visual Studio 12.0\VC\vcvarsall.bat" help
 ```

 We are targeting Windows 8 in this example, but if you are targeting Windows XP, it's important that you use Windows SDK v7.1A, since Windows SDKs after the 7th one don't support targeting Windows XP.
 VC 2013 defaults to using Windows SDK 8.1.
 In order to make it use v7.1A, we need to modify some of the variables set by `vcvarsall.bat` script **after** the script is called.
-To modify the variabes, execute the following:
+To modify the variables, execute the following:

 ```cmd
 set INCLUDE=%ProgramFiles(x86)%\Microsoft SDKs\Windows\v7.1A\Include;%INCLUDE%